 - Positive relationships with adults help children establish positive relationships with peers.
 The Illinois Early Learning Guidelines for Children Birth to Age Three provide descriptions of the beginning stages of friendships, indicators of skill progression, and strategies that adults can use to support infants and toddlers in Domain 1: Relationships with Peers.

 - Preschoolers continue to build friendship skills.
 The Illinois Early Learning and Development Standards describe empathy, attachment, and positive peer relationships as important building blocks to competent friendship skills in the Social/Emotional Development Domain.

 - Preschoolers are beginning to understand that their feelings may differ from others.
 As preschoolers’ language skills blossom, their peer interactions become more elaborate.
-In this video from the Early Childhood Learning and Knowledge Center, panelists explore strategies that support peer relationships for preschoolers.

 - At home, adults can talk with young children about taking turns and sharing and help them talk through problems.
 IEL’s Work and Play Together tip sheet offers additional suggestions.